Megabit/Blazorise/docs/_posts/2021-03-03-release-notes-093.md

 Starting with this release we also bring you a great [Blazor.Animate](https://github.com/mikoskinen/Blazor.Animate) extension from [@mikoskinen](https://github.com/mikoskinen) that is now fully integrated into Blazorise.
 I would like to thank [@mikoskinen](https://github.com/mikoskinen) for making it possible!

+## List of all changes

+Usually, I would copy-paste a list of all changes along with the release notes, but this time the number of items is too big so I decided to just give you a [link](https://github.com/stsrki/Blazorise/issues/1472) instead.
+So click on it if you want to see every new feature or bug fix in this release.

 ## PRs

 Every new Blazorise release brings many new users.
 And along with them the number of community PRs has also increased, a lot.
 It would be a shame to not give them the credits for improving Blazorise.